martin0995/cross-chain-token-transfers/README.md

 # Cross-Chain Token Transfer

 This repository demonstrates how to deploy and interact with smart contracts for transferring ERC-20 tokens across different blockchains using the Wormhole Protocol.
+Additionally, it provides a utility to verify whether a token is attested on the target chain before attempting a cross-chain transfer.
+This ensures that the token can be transferred smoothly across chains using the Wormhole Bridge.

 ## Prerequisites